 As online gaming continues to gain in popularity, the government is taking a new hard look at how these operations work.

-If some senators have their way, a new law will regulate online casinos and poker rooms; if passed, the law will allow the government to not only ensure that the online gambling continues in a legal, secure and upright manner, but that taxes can be captured on the profits.
+If some senators have their way, a new law will regulate and poker rooms; if passed, the law will allow the government to not only ensure that the online gambling continues in a legal, secure and upright manner, but that taxes can be captured on the profits.